caprenter/shipley-film-society/_poc-films/the_act_of_killing.md

 ---
 our-id: the_act_of_killing
-name: The Act Of Killing
+film-title: The Act Of Killing
 date: '2017-02-10'
 doors: '19:30:00'
 start: '20:00:00'